How to Make Low Carb Ice Cream with Matcha Tea Powder

 Transfer the mixture to a freezer-proof container and cover it with a lid or plastic wrap.

 Freeze the ice cream mixture overnight, stirring every 30 minutes for the first 2 hours.
-This will smooth the ice cream and prevent it from turning rock hard.
+This will prevent the ice cream from turning rock hard.
 This step is a manual version of a churning machine.

-The next day, or when ready to serve, let the ice cream sit out for a few minutes before scooping and serving.
+The next day, or when ready to serve, let the ice cream sit at room temperature for a few minutes before scooping and serving.

 A serving of Matcha Tea Ice Cream in a black bowl on a wooden mat.